cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 Service scan.
 A service scan is like a port scan, but it goes a step further.
 A port scan identifies open ports and gives hints about what protocols or services might be running.
 The service scan verifies the protocol or service. example, if a port scan identifies port 80 is open, a service scan will send an HTTP command, such as “Get /.”
 If HTTP is running on port 80, it will respond to the Get command providing verification that it is a web server.
 OS detection.
 Operating system (OS) detection techniques analyze packets from an IP address to identify the OS.
-This is often referred to as TCP/ IPfingerprinting.Asasimpleexample,theTCPwindowsize(the sizeofthe receivewindowinthefirstpacketofaTCPsession)isnotfixed.
+This is often referred to as TCP/ IPfingerprinting.Asasimpleexample,theTCPwindowsize(the sizeof the receivewindowinthefirstpacketofaTCPsession)isnotfixed.
 Different operatingsystemsusedifferentsizes.SomeLinuxversionsusea size of 5,840 bytes, Cisco routers use a size of 4,128 bytes, and some different Windows versionsusesizesof8,192and65,535.OSdetection techniquesdon’trelyona single value but typically evaluate multiple values included in responses from systems.
 Figure 8.1 shows the result of a scan using Zenmap (the graphical version of Nmap).
 After starting it, I entered 192.168.0.0/24 as the Target.
 Nmap then scanned all the IP addresses from 192.168.0.1 to 192.168.0.254.
 After the scan completed, I selected the host with the IP address of 192.168.0.12 and selected the Ports/Hosts tab.
 Nmap discovered that this is a printer, the name and serial number of the printer, and that the printer is hosting an embedded web site running on port 80.
 Figure 8.1: Zenmap scan Network Mapping
 Network mapping discovers devices on the network and how they are connected with each other.
 It is often done as part of a network scan, but it only focuses on connectivity.
 In contrast, a full network scan also includes additional scans to identify open ports, running services, and OS details.